 The Nursing Associate is a highly trained generic support role within the field of Nursing which acts as a ‘bridge’ between unregulated Healthcare Assistants (HCA) and Registered Nurses.
 Nursing Associates work under the leadership and direction of Registered Nurses to deliver care based on agreed plans.

 Nursing Associates will have the breadth of knowledge and a flexible, transferable skill set to serve the health needs of local communities, covering both the full life span and a range of care settings.
 Nursing Associates need to be adaptable, reliable, and consistent.
 In addition, they are required to demonstrate resilience, self-awareness and leadership skills.

-The programme is suitable for the development of existing HCSWs who have demonstrated the capabilities and commitment to develop towards a nursing role and can also be used to support recruitment of new apprentices to your organisation.
+The Nursing Associate Higher Apprenticeship is suitable for the development of existing HCAs to advance into registered Nursing Associate roles.
+The programme can also be used to support external recruitment of new nursing associate apprentices to your organisation.

 In addition to a designated academic and professional lead for healthcare and account management support, we will deploy expert staff to support you and your apprentices:

 The Open University has worked in partnership with healthcare employers for over 18 years to deliver highly successful work-based Nursing programmes.
 We offer:

 Full time: 2-3 years depending on start date